Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

-Note: Details of some papers above are not allowed to show since they are currently under reviewed by double-blind conference. <sup>&dagger;</sup> is the note for advisor.

 # 🎖 Academical Services
 - Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM), IEEE International Conference on Multimedia & Expo (ICME 2025), ICCV 2025 and AAAI 2026.

-# 💬 Open-source Projects
-- [Re-Align](https://github.com/taco-group/Re-Align), a novel Direct Preference Optimization (DPO)-based alignment framework that leverages image retrieval to mitigate hallucinations in Vision Language Models.
-See more in the corresponding [website](https://taco-group.github.io/Re-Align/) with [codes](https://taco-group.github.io/Re-Align/).
-- [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning.
-See more in the corresponding [website](https://taco-group.github.io/DecAlign/) with [codes](https://github.com/taco-group/DecAlign)(Will be fully released soon!).